 In the world of micro and nanotechnology, hot embossing is often used for large area polymer devices with micro and nanostructures.
 Examples include microfluidic devices potentially with multiple length scales and structure levels in a single fabrication step, Lab-on-a-chip components, microlenses, anti-reflective polymer films, and non-stick polymer films.

-Typical materials for hot embossing are PMMA, COP, COC, and PC.
+Typical materials used for the process are PMMA, COP, COC and PC.

 Please contact us if you would like to know more.